edorax/grafx2/README.md

 Check http://pulkomandy.tk/projects/GrafX2/wiki/History for an overview of the new features and bugfixes in each numbered version.

-# GENERAL INFO

-We enjoy programming GrafX2, we hope you will enjoy drawing with it.
-If you like the program, here is a list of things you can do:

-* Register as an user at www.ohloh.net/p/grafx2 to improve our Karma
-* Port GrafX2 to your favourite platform
-* Report bugs or ask for features you miss (you'll get credited in the helpscreen !)
-* Make all your friends use GrafX2
-* Send us your nice drawings, we'll put them in our online gallery

-Enjoy Pixelling with GrafX2,

-PulkoMandy & Yves, the great GrafX2 Project Team.-

 # Grafx2 compilation and installation

 ## Requirements